tc39/notes/es7/2016-07/jul-27.md

 https://github.com/mrrrgn/proposal-date-time-string-format

-MP: (see link) Date.parse accepts strings that are implementation specific, this is causing incompatibilities across runtimes with new and repeat bugs filed regularly.
+MP: (see link) Date.parse accepts strings that are implementation specific.
+This is causing incompatibilities across runtimes with new and repeat bugs filed regularly.

 Suggesting: specify the _intersection_ of supported string formats, specify this as the _fallback_ for Date.parse.

 https://github.com/mrrrgn/proposal-date-time-string-format/blob/master/data/results.csv

-DE: How much which is currently allowed to parse is banned under this proposal?
+DE: How much of what is currently allowed to parse is banned under this proposal?

 AWB: In general, implementations are allowed to add extensions to do something else rather than throwing whenever they want.